nagisa/nearcore/docs/misc/state_sync_from_s3.md

 The sync mechanism proceeds to download state parts mostly-sequentially from S3.
-In case the state part is not available, the request will be retried after a delay defined by `consensus.state_sync_timeout`, which by default is 1 minute.
+In case the state part is not available, the request will be retried after a delay defined by `state_sync_timeout`, which by default is 1 minute.

 State parts are location on S3 at the following location:
 ```